-ABC premiered ten new shows in the fall of 1974, including Nakia, The Sonny Comedy Revue, Paper Moon and Kolchak: The Night Stalker.
-But only one would return the following season: That’s My Mama and Harry-O. Two other ABC programs, The Texas Wheelers and Kodiak, had the dubious distinction of being the first cancellations of the 1974-1975 season.
+ABC premiered 10 new shows in the fall of 1974, including That’s My Mama, Nakia, The Sonny Comedy Revue, Harry-O, Paper Moon, and Kolchak: The Night Stalker.
+A pair of the network’s new shows (The Texas Wheelers and Kodiak) had the dubious distinction of being the first cancellations of the 1974-1975 season.

 NOTE: No new Monday or Tuesday programming was introduced by ABC during the fall of 1974.